tsonthalia/spaND-Vis/README.md

 #### `npm build`
 #### `firebase serve`

-Run the app in production mode.
+Runs the app in production mode.<br>
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ***